|Values are valid only on day of printing.|

 Quantitation of the hCG in cerebrospinal fluid (CSF) can be important in guiding treatment and monitoring response to treatment of these tumors.

-Measurement of hCG in spinal fluid should not be the only parameter used to determine the presence of central nervous system metastases in patients with germ cell tumors.
+Measurement of hCG in CSF should not be the only parameter used to determine the presence of central nervous system metastases in patients with germ cell tumors.